-6. Plan/Provider/System Incentives
+6. Plan/Provider/System Incentives and Whole Person Care Pilots

-To allow for reimbursement for select provider, managed care plan, and/or system incentive payments, geared toward performance, quality, system alignment and whole person care coordination principles, to the extent not otherwise considered allowable medical assistance or administrative costs under Section 1903.
-This may include both fee-for-service and managed care based incentive payments.
+To allow for reimbursement for select provider, managed care plan, and/or system payments, geared toward performance, quality, system alignment and whole person care coordination principles, to the extent not otherwise considered allowable medical assistance or administrative costs under Section 1903.
+This may include both fee-for-service and managed care based incentive payments, reimbursement for services not recognized as medical assistance under Section 1905(a), and expenditures in support of value-based transformation strategies under contracts with managed care plans and providers that may not meet the requirements in section 1903(m)(2)(A).